MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-enable-AI-generated-summary.md

 ---
-title: Set up AI-generated conversation summary in Dynamics 365 Customer Service
+title: Set up AI-summarization for conversations in Dynamics 365 Customer Service
 description: Add an AI-generated summary of an ongoing customer conversation in Dynamics 365 Customer Service. ms.date: 09/19/2022 ms.topic: article